 I think it’s great they’re making films like this.
 Although attitudes towards sexuality have changed a lot in the last twenty years, people still need to see films and read books to help with their own personal journey.

-And so if you’re a young gay man who wants to see films which affirm your sexuality, I’d say go for it, grab yourself a copy of either of these quite lovely films.
+And so if you’re a young gay man who wants to see films that affirm your sexuality, I’d say go for it, grab yourself a copy of either of these quite lovely films.